hisr2024/BhriguWelt/docs/deployment.md

 # Deployment playbook

-BhriguWelt is now wired for a two-tier deployment model: the Python backend runs on Render (or any long-lived VM/container platform) while the React/Next.js frontend deploys on Vercel.
+BhriguWelt uses a two-tier deployment model: the Python backend runs on Railway while the React/Next.js frontend deploys on Vercel.
 Native apps (Android/iOS) reuse the same HTTP contracts exposed by the backend.
 No hosted instances ship with the repository, so follow the steps below to publish your own endpoints before testing clients.

 > **HTTPS only:** Configure every public URL (backend and frontend) with TLS and
 > keep `NEXT_PUBLIC_BACKEND_URL` pointed to an HTTPS origin.
 The Next.js
 > `middleware.ts` automatically redirects `http://` traffic to `https://` when
 > reverse proxies forward the `x-forwarded-proto` header.

-## Backend → Render

-### Fast path (blueprint)

-1. Push this repository to GitHub (Render reads the `render.yaml` blueprint at the repo root).
-2. In the Render dashboard, click **New → Blueprint** and pick your GitHub repo.
-3. Render auto-detects `render.yaml`; leave the defaults in place:
-   - Runtime: Python 3.11+
-   - Root directory: `backend`
-   - Build command: `python -m pip install -r requirements.txt`
-   - Start command: `./start.sh` (exports `PYTHONPATH=src` before running the API)
-   - Health check path: `/health`
-4. Add environment variables:
-   - `BHRIGUWELT_ADMIN_TOKEN` (required to unlock `/ml/retrain`)
-   - `PYTHONPATH=src`
-   - Optional: `BHRIGU_ML_ENABLED=1` to keep ML weighting active in production
-5. Deploy.
-Your live API URL will look like `https://bhriguwelt-production.up.railway.app`—copy this for the frontend and mobile clients.

-### Manual service (if you skip the blueprint)

-1. Create a **Web Service** in Render and point it at this repo.
-2. Set **Root Directory** to `backend` and **Runtime** to Python 3.11.
-3. Build command: `python -m pip install -r requirements.txt`
-4. Start command: `./start.sh` (exports `PYTHONPATH=src` and launches the API)
-5. Health check path: `/health`
-6. Deploy and watch the Render logs until you see `Serving on ('0.0.0.0', 8000)`.
-7. Verify with `curl https://<your-render-host>/health`; if it returns `{"status":"ok"}`, the backend is ready for Vercel and mobile traffic.
-8. Set `BHRIGUWELT_ADMIN_TOKEN` for production; requests to `/ml/retrain` must
-   include the matching `X-Admin-Token` header.
-If the variable is unset, the retrain endpoint stays locked down by returning HTTP 403.
-9. Leave the default in-memory rate limiting (60 requests/min per IP) enabled unless you front the service with a dedicated gateway; cached responses stay fresh for 120 seconds and are invalidated automatically after retraining or manuscript edits.

 ## Backend → Railway

-Railway can host the same Python backend as a **Service** that mirrors the Render settings.
+Railway hosts the Python backend as a **Service**.
 Two repository layouts are supported so the build always has Python + `pip` available:

 1. Push this repository to GitHub (Railway will import the repo directly).
 2. In Railway, click **New Project → Deploy from GitHub repo** and select your